If you want to park in a garage or lot near Boston's Fenway Park for an affordable rate, prepare yourself for some serious challenges:

 Or, stay in any hotel in central Boston and take the Green Line to Kenmore Square.
 See our Boston hotel guide

-Bottom Line: Because of the cost of your hotel (assuming you weren't going to be in Boston for other reasons), this is the most expense approach - but hey, it's a good excuse to splurge and enjoy some of the fun nightlife around Fenway.
+Bottom Line: Because of the cost of your hotel (assuming you weren't going to be in Boston for other reasons), this is the most expensive approach - but hey, it's a good excuse to splurge and experience some of the fun nightlife around Fenway.

 Need a Boston Hotel or Apartment?